 Budget

 Most visitors choose to stay in the central area around Marina Bay.
 This is usually the most expensive option as far as accommodation goes.
-In other areas like Little India or Chinatown “the landscape” is more favourable.
+In other areas like Little India or Chinatown, “the landscape” is more favourable.
 The accommodation options are many and can suit every pocket.
-Obviously prices change relative to the time of travel as well.
+Obviously, prices change relative to the time of travel as well.
 Below we mention some examples of room prices:

 Low budget: Initially, we have the lowest prices for mainly hostels in Singapore.
-They start as low as 8€ per person per night for a room 2,5 km from the city centre.
-For someone who prefers to be closer to the central sights, the price goes up to 16€ in a shared room.
+They start as low as 15S$ per person per night for a room 2,5 km from the city centre.
+For someone who prefers to be closer to the central sights, the price goes up to 30S$ in a shared room.

-Mid budget: Towards the mid budget a couple can find a room at around 82€ in a central area.
-For a more economical option you can search in the area of Little India or Chinatown with prices which start at 35€ to 60€ which include a private bathroom and sometimes breakfast as well.
+Mid budget: For a more economical option, you can search in the area of Little India or Chinatown with prices that start at 150S$ to 250S$, which include a private bathroom and sometimes breakfast as well.

-High budget: In the high budget area Singapore is one of the top luxury destinations.
-A couple may stay at the InterContinental in Singapore from 180€ or in a five star hotel in Sentosa at 210€ per night.
-Finally in the world renowned Marina Bay Sands you can find a double room at 320€ on the ground floor, whereas for a flat on the 3rd floor the price will be around 650€.
-Obviously prices differ according to the extra facilities you will add, the view from each room, and so on.
+High budget: In the high budget area, Singapore is one of the top luxury destinations.
+A couple may stay at the InterContinental in Singapore for 300S$ or in a five-star hotel in Sentosa at 650S$ per night.
+Finally, in the world-renowned Marina Bay Sands, room prices start from around S$400–650+ per night, depending on the season

 EXTRA TIP